veronika-matuskova/book-manager/docs/USER_STORIES.md

 - **State Transitions:**
   - **New book added** → Default status "To Read"
   - **"To Read" → "Read"** → Progress set to 100%, reading_count = 1
-  - **"Read" → "To Read"** → Pop-up validates if book was read.
-If no: dates and progress reset.
-If yes: new input for dates/progress provided, original values remain visible and unchanged (detailed pop-up behavior to be specified in TODO section)
+  - **"Read" → "To Read"** → Pop-up appears asking "Are you starting a new reading session?" with "Yes" and "Cancel" options.
+If "Yes": original reading history remains visible, user can set new dates/progress, status changes.
+If "Cancel": status remains "Read", no changes.
-  - **"Read" → "Currently Reading"** → Pop-up validates if book was read.
-If no: dates and progress reset.
-If yes: new input for dates/progress provided, original values remain visible and unchanged (detailed pop-up behavior to be specified in TODO section)
+  - **"Read" → "Currently Reading"** → Pop-up appears asking "Are you starting a new reading session?" with "Yes" and "Cancel" options.
+If "Yes": original reading history remains visible, user can set new dates/progress, status changes.
+If "Cancel": status remains "Read", no changes.
   - **"Currently Reading" → "Read"** → If 1st time: progress set to 100%, reading_count = 1.
 If nth time: progress set to 100%, reading_count = previous + 1
 - Status change is saved immediately
 - UI updates to reflect new status